twisted/twisted/docs/core/howto/tutorial/protocol.rst

 This is the first time there is client code.
 IRC clients often act a lot like
 servers: responding to events from the network.
-The Client SErvice will make sure that severed links will get re-established, with intelligent tweaked exponential back-off algorithms.
+The Client Service will make sure that severed links will get re-established, with intelligent tweaked exponential back-off algorithms.
 The IRC client itself is simple: the only real hack is getting the nickname from the factory